Literally translates to "world repair" and has come to

 The Jonathan Jacoby Tikkun Olam Award is awarded annually to one adult and one youth member of Beth El Temple Center in recognition of their efforts to repair the world through social action and social justice.
 The award was created to honor Jonathan Jacoby, a dedicated long-time Temple Member, an incredible treasure of a human being, who quietly and humbly performed numerous acts of tikkun olam.
 By his quiet actions, Jonathan has taught us the power each of us has to repair the world.
 Jonathan has inspired many of us both to do more and to do better at the work of caring, of staying involved, and of making a difference in the lives of others.

-Each recipient of the award receives a certificate, and can designate a charitable organization to receive a $100 donation in his or her honor.
+Nominations for the annual award are submitted in August and September; honorees are announced in October at the Social Action Shabbat Service.
+Each honoree receives a certificate, and can designate a charitable organization to receive a $100 donation in his/her/their honor.

 When We Meet and More Info